jhower786/imathas_web_guide/index.md

           Once finished hit "Save Changes". <br> <br>
           Now select the questions you want to use for your assessment.
 Click on "Questions" under the drop-down menu for your assessment:
           <img class="livepollimg" src="./img/Writing Questions pic 8.png" alt="sample picture" > <br>
-          Then use the "Search" features to locate the questions you want to add.
+          Then use the "Search" features to locate the questions you want to add:
           <img class="livepollimg" src="./img/Writing Questions pic 9.png" alt="sample picture" > <br>
-          After adding your questions hit "Done"
+          After adding your questions hit "Done":
           <img class="livepollimg" src="./img/Writing Questions pic 10.png" alt="sample picture" > <br>
         </div>
     </li>